jpseif/SnipIt/README.md

 3) To stop the script either click "Stop" in the setup, hit "Ctrl+Shift+Q" or go to the windows taskbar (bottom right of the screen), find the running programs and the green icon with a white H and close it.
 4) "Ctrl+Shift+P", toggles the sound after replacing the snippet ON/OFF.

 Hint: The easiest way to add more snippets is to directly edit the Input.ini file.
+If, however, you do that you will have to call the setup to load the newly saved  Input.ini and have access to the new snippets you added.
 Note: While the script is running a hidden "List.txt" is used.
 It contains a list of all the snippets.